 Is Cannabidiol legal?

-CBD is readily obtainable in most parts of the United States, though its exact legal status has been in flux.
-All 50 states have laws legalizing CBD with varying degrees of restriction.
+CBD is readily obtainable in most parts of the United States, though its exact legal status in any given State has been in flux.
+All 50 States have laws legalizing CBD with varying degrees of restriction.
 In December 2015, the FDA eased the regulatory requirements to allow researchers to conduct CBD trials.
-In 2018, the Farm Bill made hemp legal in the United States, making it virtually impossible to keep CBD illegal – that would be like making oranges legal, but keeping orange juice illegal.Shop
+In 2018, the Farm Bill made hemp and its derivatives Federally legal in the United States.Shop